Courses in M.S.Ed. in Early Childhood

 This course is an examination of the historical, philosophical, and theoretical basis of inclusive early childhood education today.
 The class traces the history and philosophy of education in early childhood and how they impact education practice.
 Social, economic and political forces will be analyzed within the context of shaping early childhood education.
 The course examines children’s behavior and learning within education contexts, with particular emphasis on inclusive environments.
 This course will fulfill a course towards attainment of the Maine state Birth-5 081 teaching certificate.
 Varies.

-ECH 534 Advanced Program Administration
+ECH 534 Advanced Program Administration and Leadership

 ECH 535 Play and the Social World of the Child